-The ad is created in response to a worrying trend of women believing that their vulvas are imperfect and increasing numbers of women and girls requesting labiaplasty, surgery that reshapes the lips of the vagina.
+The ad (which is currently airing on TV in Denmark and Finland with plans to run it in the UK in the New Year) was created in response to a worrying trend of women believing that their vulvas are imperfect and increasing numbers of women and girls requesting labiaplasty, surgery that reshapes the lips of the vagina.

 While once rarely discussed, women are slowly becoming more open on the subject of their vulvas and the insecurities that they may cause.
 There have been a number of art shows featuring sculptures of the female anatomy and commentators are also opening up about their own relationships with their lady parts.